Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-8-Redux/lesson-8-Redux.md

 import EventDetails from './EventDetails';
 ```

-We’re bringing in React and the connect function from react-redux.
-Next, just like in the EventSignUpList component, we’re bringing in one of our action functions, in this case addEventAttendee.
-We’ll be using this very shortly in order to dispatch an action to the redux system, telling it to add a new event signup.
+You’re bringing in React and the connect function from react-redux.
+Next, just like in the `EventSignUpList` component, you’re bringing in one of your action functions, in this case `addEventAttendee`.
+You’ll be using this very shortly to dispatch an action to the redux system, telling it to add a new event signup.

 After that you’re importing the simple presentational component,`EventDetails` defined earlier.

 ### Component Body

 Before you define the main body you first need to create a quick base form field object:

+:writing_hand:

 **src/components/EventSignUpForm.jsx**